William-Blackie/python-coding-test/README.md

 # Hello Lantern!

-I hope I've approached this task with what you had in mind, I've added some details in the testing approach of how I would approach this with more time as well as some notes of where I'm trying to mock a system as close to a production ready setup without containerizing and creating interfaces for the services for dependency injection.
+I hope I've approached this task with what you had in mind.

+I've added some details in the testing approach of how I would approach this with more time, as well as some notes of where I'm trying to mock a system close to a production ready setup.

+If I had some more time I'd of loved to do containerizing and creating interfaces for the services for dependency injection.

 Here are a few of the test URLs to verify the implementation:
 ```